Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Methodology

 \section{Methodology}

-In this section I describe the various empirical models used in the paper, including the Interaction-Weighted estimation technique.
-The main results are estimated as in 3.1 and 3.2.
-Section 3.3 describes difference-in-differences specifications that are not in an event-study framework, which I use for the IFPS II sample and some restricted PSID samples (due to their small sizes).
+In this section I describe the main empirical models used in the paper, the two-way fixed effects and Interaction-Weighted estimation technique for staggered difference-in-differences (event studies).\footnote{In later sections, I also describe a model for difference-in-differences with an interaction term, and specifications that are not in an event-study framework, which I use for the IFPS II data.}

-In an event study framework, regression coefficients are interpreted as some average treatment effect for all cohorts that have experienced \textit{l} periods of treatment.
+In an event study framework, regression coefficients are interpreted as the average treatment effect for all cohorts that have experienced \textit{l} periods of treatment (the dynamic ATT).
 There is a growing literature examining the validity of these difference-in-difference estimates (of which the event study framework is a type) \citep{goodman2018difference, athey2018design, de2020two, callaway2018difference, imai2020use}. \cite{sun2020estimating}, among others, show that these weighted averages are in actuality not causally interpretable, since they do not necessarily identify convex averages of cohort specific average treatment effects.
 This is due to estimate weights which do not coincide with actual sample frequencies.\footnote{\cite{borusyak2017revisiting} further discuss the consequences of weighting problems in the estimation of average treatment effects in event studies} Long-run treatment effects are potentially downweighted for cohorts with early treatment onset.

-There are many new proposed methods to address this weighting issue \cite{goodman2018difference}.
+There are many new proposed methods to address this weighting issue raised in \cite{goodman2018difference}.
 In this paper, I use the correction proposed by \cite{sun2020estimating} - importantly, this method is designed specifically with time-varying treatment effects in mind, for a staggered treatment timing setting.
 In contrast, the \cite{de2020two} method is more generally applied to two-way fixed effects settings without being specific to staggered treatment timing,\footnote{This method also requires a 2-period stability in treatment} and the \cite{callaway2018difference} method does not allow for time-varying controls, which are arguably important in this setting.
 My findings (and findings from a traditional two-way FE model) indicate that effects evolve over time and that the \cite{sun2020estimating} approach is most appropriate.